Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/CONTRIBUTING.md

 # Contributing

-## Opening an issue
+## Reporting a bug or making a suggestion

 If you find a bug or want to make a suggestion, you can [open an issue](https://github.com/Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/issues).
+If you simply have a question or feel like an issue is not appropriate, you can also [start a discussion](https://github.com/Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/discussions).

 ## Updating game-related data